vxgmichel/arm-linux-from-scratch/README.md

 $ echo "1..
 2..
 This is a test.." | ./upper
 1..
 2..
 THIS IS A TEST..

-# The binary is actually quite small, about half a KB
+# The binary is actually quite small, less than half a KB
 wc -c upper
-501 upper
+475 upper

 # customasm can also produce an annotated binary
 $ customasm upper.asm -f annotated -p